 How to get there

-Mwea national reserve can be accessed from Nairobi via Thika road, the journey always lasts for about three hours, it’s 200 kilometers from Nairobi there also an optional and bear route tourists can use via Embu route instead of Thika.
-There is an airstrip at the near the reserve known as Masinga airstrip for those who want to travel by air.
+Mwea national reserve can be accessed from Nairobi via Thika road, the journey always lasts for about three hours, it’s 200 kilometers from Nairobi there also an optional and better route tourists can use via the Embu route instead of Thika.
+There is an airstrip near the reserve known as Masinga airstrip for those who want to travel by air.